OSGeo/gdal/gdal/doc/source/drivers/vector/rasterlite2.rst

 RasterLite2 - Rasters in SQLite DB
 ==================================

+.. versionadded::2.2

-Starting with GDAL 2.2, the SQLite driver allows reading and writing SQLite databases containing RasterLite2 coverages.
+The SQLite driver allows reading and writing
+SQLite databases containing RasterLite2 coverages.

 | Those databases can be produced by the utilities of the